Abdelrahman-Elneshwy/Embedded_linux_Diploma/Linux_Fundamentals/Network_stack/Readme.md

 Usage
 To use the script, run it from the terminal, passing the .pcap file as an argument:

-bash
+# bash

-Copy code
-./analyze_traffic.sh /path/to/your/pcap_file.pcap
-Example
+'./analyze_traffic.sh /path/to/your/pcap_file.pcap'

-bash
+# Example bash

-Copy code
-$ ./analyze_traffic.sh /path/to/traffic.pcap
+'$ ./analyze_traffic.sh /path/to/traffic.pcap'
 Script Breakdown
 Input Validation: